gtheilman/RxWars/README.md

 3. From with Windows _File Manager_ (or OSX _Finder_) locate the folder with the files you just downloaded and unzipped.
 It probably starts with "OnCallAssignments-".
 Don't move it from its original location.

 4. [Drag](http://osxdaily.com/2009/11/23/copy-a-files-path-to-the-terminal-by-dragging-and-dropping/) the folder _name_ with little folder icon in front of it into the Terminal/command prompt window.
 You are not selecting a bunch of files, but just that one line with the folder name.
-Make sure you choose the folder immediately above the collection of files.
+Make sure you choose the folder immediately above the collection of files.  **The screenshot below is from another application I wrote.
+In this case, the folder will probably be named "rxwars...something".**

 ![](https://github.com/gtheilman/OncallAssignments/blob/master/media/folders.jpg)